WonderofYou404/content-billion-oblivion/content/pages/index.md

         self:
           textAlign: center
     subtitle: >-
-      _Wonder Of You_ is a living portfolio of skills I’ve learned, tested, and now offer; ranging from graphic design to computer classes, consulting, and creative strategy.<br>It’s a bridge between what I’ve built and what you’re ready to create.
+      Wonder Of You is a living portfolio of skills I’ve learned, tested, and now offer; ranging from graphic design to computer classes, consulting, and creative strategy.
+It’s a bridge between what I’ve built and what you’re ready to create.
     text: ''
     actions: